jacnel/co-res/README.md

 # co-res

-This is a study on co-residency attacks in the cloud and the ability for Bracketized VM image to detect these exploits.
+This is a study on co-residency attacks in the cloud.
-Our goal is three fold:

-1. Establish that memory bus locking while co-resident degrades performance
-2. Discover ability of "Bracketed" VM diskimage to detect QoS attack through membus locking
-3. Provide potential strategies to mitigate exploit

 A complete write up is included in this repository.
 To get the full account of this project, please review that document.